pocomane/brewed-in-the-apocalypse/bita.md

 consistent.
 The long term goal of the scenarist is in the following Agendas:

 - Play to find out what happens.
-- Describe a world that make sense.
+- Describe a world that is coherent.
 - Make the PC lives not boring.

-TODO : explain them !!!

 The first is particular important.
 The scenarist, is a player to, in the sense that ey participates to the game to discover what happen, and what the other